M-Faried/pipelines/README.md

 4. **Fragmenter Step:** Breaks down any token into multiple tokens and feeds them to the next steps in the pipeline.

-5. **Buffered Step:** Retains multiple elements in the pipeline to run a calculation over periodically or based on input.
+5. **Buffer Step:** Retains multiple elements in the pipeline to run a calculation over periodically or based on input.

 Based on the type of the step your create, different configurations are required to be submitted by the user.